 The first, stated quite briefly, is that work is not, primarily, a thing one does to live, but the thing one lives to do.
-It is, or it should be, the full expression of the worker’sfaculties, the thing in which he finds spiritual, mental and bodily satisfaction, and the medium in which he offers himself to God.
+It is, or it should be, the full expression of the worker’s faculties, the thing in which he finds spiritual, mental and bodily satisfaction, and the medium in which he offers himself to God.

 She wrote this article during the Second World War and was concerned that after the war people would return to wasteful consumer spending as a way to keep the demand for labor high.
-She feared that as a result, people would continue to see their labor primarily as a way to earn money and would neglect the value of the work itself.
+She feared that, as a result, people would continue to see their labor primarily as a way to earn money and would neglect the value of the work itself.
 She went on to argue:

 The habit of thinking about work as something one does to make money is so ingrained in us that we can scarcely imagine what a revolutionary change it would be to think about it instead in terms of the work done.

-More Than One Motivation
+More Than One Motivation for Work

-First, many of us do the work we do primarily for the money we are paid, and in many cases that is the way it should be.
-Sayers saw work for money as being motivated primarily by the pursuit of stylish non-necessities and false social status.
+Many of us do the work we do primarily for the money we are paid, and in many cases that is the way it should be.
+Sayers saw work done for money as being motivated primarily by the pursuit of stylish non-necessities and false social status.
 And we can certainly point to examples of wasteful consumer spending that seem, at least from the outside, as having these characteristics.